Coding-Nonny/NonnySignature/README.md

-# Nonny Signature
+# NonnySignature

-NonnySignature is an easy to use Javascript based library that helps you manage users signatures in the front-end
+NonnySignature is an easy-to-use JavaScript-based library that helps you manage user signatures in the front-end.
+It provides a flexible solution for both React and vanilla JavaScript projects.

-## Usage
+## Installation
-### Installation:

-This library can be used both in `react.js` and `vanilla Javascript`
+This library can be installed using either `NPM` or `CDN`.

-- using npm
+- using NPM
 ```js
 npm i NonnySignature
 ```